Firgrep/next-office-booking-app/TASKLOG.md

 * build login page

+* When a subscription invoice fails, there is currently no interaction on the server to deal with this.
+The idea was to first build out the email system before implementing this route on the webhook, which itself first required a domain to be set up.

+* SEO and metadata lacking.

+* Service contact for registered users.

 ## BUGS
 * app does not display bookings for today, even though they are there in db.
 It is Monday 30/07/2023 and it's not showing for Monday.